-I am an artist-researcher investigating how drawing and mark-making can be better used within multispecies worlds or ‘common worlds’ research and environmental education.
+I am an artist-researcher-practitioner investigating how embodied drawing and mark-making can be better used within multispecies worlds or ‘common worlds’ research and environmental education.

 My journey:

-I have always drawn and believe in the power of drawing and mark-making as a both a personal and universal language of expression available to every age.
-I have worked in a range of environmental education settings and delivered workshops to all ages and abilities, whilst also exhibiting my drawings in a number of group and solo exhibitions.
-I hold masters degrees in both Social Sciences (environmental decision making and ethics) and Drawing for Fine Art Practice.
-It is the combination of these two passions that has led to my current practice-based PhD journey with Portsmouth University “Minibeasts, mark-making and me: Contemporary embodied drawing approaches to multispecies worlds”.
+I have always drawn and believe in the power of drawing and mark-making as a both a personal and universal language of expression available to every age of human.
+I have worked in a range of environmental education settings delivering workshops, whilst also exhibiting my drawings in a number of group and solo exhibitions.
+I hold masters degrees in both Social Sciences (concentrating on environmental decision making and ethics) and Drawing for Fine Art Practice.
+It is the combination of these two passions that led to my practice-based PhD journey with Portsmouth University “Minibeasts, mark-making and me: Contemporary embodied drawing approaches to multispecies worlds” and I have enjoyed presenting my drawing research at national and international conferences.